boun-tabi-LMG/turkish-lm-tuner/README.md

 ## Overview

 Turkish LM Tuner is a library for fine-tuning Turkish language models on various NLP tasks.
-It is built on top of [HuggingFace Transformers](https://github.com/huggingface/transformers) library.
+It is built on top of [Hugging Face Transformers](https://github.com/huggingface/transformers) library.
 It supports finetuning with conditional generation and sequence classification tasks.
 The library is designed to be modular and extensible.
 It is easy to add new tasks and models.
 The library also provides data loaders for various Turkish NLP datasets.

 ## Installation